biovoxxel/bv3dbox/index.md

 * `Filter radius`: strength of filtering.
 Bigger radii homogenize more but increase processing time. _Hint: the median filter has a maximum radius of 15_
 * `Background subtraction`: Diverse options to reduce unspecific signal. _TopHat_ is comparable with ImageJ's Rolling Ball method (>Process >Subtract Background).
 * `Background radius`: Strength of background homogenization.
 One can orient on a certain prinziple like, the bigger the objects, the bigger the radius needed.
+* `Histogram usage`: either the complete histogram can be handed to the thresholding algorithm or a limited one by ignoring black or white or both (black and white) pixels to achive better segmentation results.
 * `Threshold method`: Automatic intensity threshold to extract basic object areas after the upper pre-processing steps
 * `Separation method`: There are 3 different object separations.
 Those are meant to be used in exchange for a common _Watershed_ algorithm.
 The different methods are
   * `Maxima`: intensity maxima are determined on the original image in a square/box neighborhood defined by the `Maxima detection radius` after applying a gaussian blur on the original image in a neighborhood defined by the `Spot sigma`.
 The detected maxima are the seeds from which the objects are filled via a masked voronoi extension.